 Alex graduated with honors from Emory University School of Law, where he also served as Chief Justice of the university-wide Supreme Court and was inducted into the Order of Emory Advocates as a member of the Moot Court Society.
 While at Emory, Alex received top marks in numerous courses, and earned placement in Emory’s prestigious TI:GER Program, a nationally recognized collaboration between Emory Law and the Georgia Institute of Technology that brings together graduate students in law, business, science, and engineering to work on start-up projects to transform highly promising research into economically viable projects.
 Alex is also a proud graduate of the University of Florida, with degrees in Economics and Political Science.
 At the University of Florida, Alex served in numerous leadership positions, and was tapped into Florida Blue Key.

-Alex is admitted to practice law in Florida, New York, and the District of Columbia, as well as the United States District Courts for the District of Columbia, Middle District of Florida, Northern District of Florida, Southern District of Florida, and the United States Court of Appeals for the Eleventh Circuit.
+Alex is admitted to practice law in Florida, New York, and the District of Columbia, as well as the United States District Courts for the District of Columbia, Middle District of Florida, Northern District of Florida, Southern District of Florida, and Southern District of New York, and the United States Court of Appeals for the Eleventh Circuit.
 In his free time, Alex enjoys cooking, sports, and spending time with his family and miniature goldendoodle, Minnie.

 Emory University School of Law, J.D., 2017, with honors